jo-hoe/video-to-podcast-service/README.md

 ## Linting

-Project used golangci-lint for linting.
+The project uses golangci-lint for linting.

 ### Installation